 Unbeknownst to many, Jerry Gordon financially was instrumental in assisting Sunny on various music projects.
 Importantly was his help by covering the cost it took to produce the 5626 Morton Street version of Saturn / El Saturn Records.
 Due to the growing feud between Sunny and Alton Abraham over production money that should have been available to Sunny, Sunny created the Philadelphia version of El Saturn Records.
 The feud made Sunny see the need for his independency from Alton and this is where Jerry Gordon comes in.
 Again, Jerry Gordon funded, helped market and distributed our recordings via 3RD STREET JAZZ.

 I recall dire times when work was slow, we had no money, food or heat at 5626 Morton Street and Jerry helped pay the bills with enough scratch left over for food.
 This is when I first ate Sunny’s SPACE CHILLY.
-Whew was it hot and delicious.
+Whew, was it hot and delicious.

 This is the humanity most people do not know about Jerry Gordon and his association with The Arkestra long before Evidence Records came into being.
 This credits Jerry as one of us under cosmic law.
-When Jerry created his Evidence Record label, Jerry was the first to reissue some of our Saturn / El Saturn catalog of albums making it the first time these recordings were made available on the new compact disc media.
+When Jerry created his Evidence Record label, Jerry was the first to reissue some of our Saturn / El Saturn albums making it the first time these recordings were made available on the new compact disc media.

 REMEMBRANCES OF STUDIO, CONCERT & TELEVISION PERFORMANCES